EMV: Online, phone, and mail order transactions

-As for which is faster, The New York Times explained that it's a matter of perception: While the chip method requires that the chip stay in the machine until the transaction and the authorization process is completed, the phone swipe method does the authorization in the background; a receipt starts coming out right away.
+As for which is faster, The New York Times explained that it is a matter of perception: While the chip method requires that the chip stay in the machine until the transaction and the authorization process is completed, the phone swipe method does the authorization in the background; a receipt starts coming out right away.

 Commands

 ISO/IEC 7816-3 defines the transmission protocol between chip cards and readers.
 Using this protocol, data is exchanged in application protocol data units (APDUs).
 This comprises sending a command to a card, the card processing it, and sending a response.
 EMV uses the following commands: